Skip to content

 What targets look like

-Permissions — the user contract
+Permissions and roles — the user contract

 json